 Risk Analysis, 42(10), p.
 2327-2343, 2022

 The objective of this research is to provide greater insight into potential threats to mail-based voting processes.
 Upon identifying an attack tree provided by the Elections Assistance Commission as an initial structure for evaluation, new threats are postulated, and an updated tree is proposed that accounts for more recent activities related to adaptive adversaries and COVID-19.
 Then, using an established assessment framework, the relative likelihood of each mail-based voting process attack scenario is identified.
 The results facilitate providing election officials and policy makers with greater knowledge of how mail-based voting system vulnerabilities develop as well as specific security measures that may be most beneficial.
-Additional info: Voting Methods by State During 2020 Elections; HotSoS Presentation
+Additional info: Voting Methods by State During 2020 Elections; HotSoS Presentation, Author Accepted Manuscript

 Securing Organizations from Within: Opportunities and Challenges of Trusted Insiders